1. Interlocutory appeals

 Even if a party obtains a ruling either granting or denying a motion for contempt, however, that order will not necessarily be considered final under 28 U.S.C. § 1291 and subject to direct appeal.
 See Lamar Financial Corp. v.
 Adams, 918 F.2d 564, 566 (5th Cir.
 1990).
 Rather, an order either denying or granting a motion for contempt will be considered final only if it is not part of "continuing litigation."
 In re Grand Jury Subpoena for Attorney Representing Criminal Defendant Reyes-Requena, 926 F.2d at 1429.
 A contempt order is not part of continuing litigation if, for example, it is directed at a non-party, or if the motion for contempt is denied after the entry of the judgment which was the subject of the contempt.
 Sanders v.
 Monsanto, 574 F.2d 198, 199 (5th Cir.
 1978).
 Such a denial is final and reviewable under Section 1291 because "no further district court action is necessary to give life to the denial."
 Id.; see also In re Grand Jury Subpoena for Attorney Representing Criminal Defendant Reyes-Requena, 926 F.2d at 1429 (indicating that an order is final when "no underlying case awaits final resolution").

 Another line of cases puts the question of a contempt order's finality slightly differently: an order of civil or criminal contempt "is not 'final' for purposes of appeal unless two actions occur: (1) a finding of contempt is issued, and (2) an appropriate sanction is imposed."
 United States Abatement Corp. v.
 Mobile Exploration & Producing U.S., Inc., 39 F.3d 563, 567 (5th Cir.
 1994) (civil contempt); Petroleos Mexicanos v.
 Crawford Enters., Inc., 826 F.2d 392, 398-99 (5th Cir.
 1987) (civil and criminal contempt).
+The Fifth Circuit has held that a contempt order does not have to be in writing to be considered final, as long as it is not tentative and is meant to have immediate effect.
+In re U.S. Bureau of Prisons, Dep't of Justice, 918 F.3d 431, 438 (5th Cir.
+2019) (holding that a district court’s failure to put a contempt order in writing did not render the decision non-final, and that “a lack of procedural formality does not shield a district court’s final decisions from appellate review under 28 U.S.C. § 1291”).

 Section 1292(b) permits the court of appeals, in its discretion, to accept an appeal if the district court certifies that an interlocutory order "involves a controlling question of law as to which there is substantial ground for difference of opinion and that an immediate appeal from the order may materially advance the ultimate termination of the litigation" and the appellant applies to the court of appeals for interlocutory review within 10 days after entry of the challenged order.
 28 U.S.C. § 1292(b).